Q: What is Open Streets?

-A: The 3rd annual Open Streets Corvallis event is Sunday, August 14, 2022.
+A: The 4th annual Open Streets Corvallis event is Sunday, August 14, 2022 from 12 to 4 p.m.
 Two miles of neighborhood streets will be closed to automobile traffic and opened to the community for walking, biking, and playing.
-At either end of the route, activity hubs in public parks will include food, a food court, stages and activities.
+At either end of the route, activity hubs in public parks will include food and drink, stages and activities.

 Q: What time will the street be closed?

-A: The street closure starts at 9 am and lasts until 6 pm.
+A: The official street closure starts at 8 am and lasts until 5 pm.
+Parked vehicles should be moved off the street during that time.
+Road closure signs will be posted by 11:30 am on event day.
 People living in the affected neighborhoods will be given advance notice before and on event day.